dreuxhebert/NiCE_AI_Dashboar_Demo/README.md

 ## For easy Demo View
 I have created a Zip folder that supports, Windows, Mac, and Linux OS.
 I can provide ZIP folder so you can run locally.
 Start the given file, for example on windows start "start-windows.bat".

 IMPORTANT:  Make sure to run the file as ADMIN, so it can install the required downloads to run locally.
+You can see README to see what it installs, after it installs copy the EX: http://localhost:5173 and paste into your browser.
 If you need help viewing it please reach out and I can guide you through it.